Drhealsgood/miniprojects/readme.md

 **Bank Account Manager** \- Create a class called “Account” which will be an abstract class for three other classes called “CheckingAccount”, “SavingsAccount” and “BusinessAccount”.
 Manage credits and debits from these accounts through an ATM style program.

-**Library Catalog** – Create a book class with a title, page count, ISBN and whether or not it is checked out or not.
+[**Library Catalog**](https://github.com/Drhealsgood/miniprojects/blob/master/class_projects/library_catalog/main.py) – Create a book class with a title, page count, ISBN and whether or not it is checked out or not.
 Manage a collection of various books and allow the user to check out books or return books.
-For added complexity generate a report of those books overdue and any fees.
+For added complexity generate a report of those books overdue
+# TODO:  and any fees.
 Also allow users to put books on reserve.

 **Patient / Doctor Scheduler** – Create a patient class and a doctor class.
 Have a doctor that can handle multiple patients and setup a scheduling program where a doctor can only handle 16 patients during an 8 hr work day.